 - Good performance: Although the theme has a few dependencies like jQuery, it still manages to load fast.

-- Pricing for multiple sites: If you have only one website, OceanWP’s starter plan is a good deal for you.
+- Pricing for multiple sites: If you have two or three websites only, then OceanWP’s Personal plan is a good deal for you.
 Otherwise, if you plan to use it on more than three sites, then it is a bit expensive.
 At the same time, other similar themes allow you to use the license on unlimited sites.
-It is one of the main reasons why I decided to choose Astra over this theme.
+It is one of the main reasons why I prefer Astra over OceanWP.

 - Customizer layout: While it is a great thing that OceanWP gives a lot of customization options, the menus could be more organized.
 However, you will get used to it in a matter of minutes.
 So it should not be a big concern.